-"On this Easter weekend," he said, "let us hold fast to those aspirations we hold in common as, as members of the same family, "the family of man."
+"On this Easter weekend," he said, "let us hold fast to those aspirations we hold in common as brothers and sisters, as members of the same family, "the family of man."

 He also embraced a broader, more ecumenical audience.
 "While we worship in different ways," the president said, "we also remember the shared spirit of humanity that inhabits us all — Jews and Christians, Muslims and Hindus, believers and nonbelievers alike."

 He called health "the rock upon which our lives are built."
 He made no direct reference, however, to the recently enacted health care legislation, which divided Congress and the nation.

 Education is valuable, the president said, but "we also know that ultimately, education is about something more, something greater.
 It is about the ability that lies within each of us to rise above any barrier, no matter how high; to pursue any dream, no matter how big; to fulfill our God-given potential."